Cebu Tourist Spots: 15 Amazingly Beautiful Places to Include in Your Itinerary

 8. Taboan Public Market

-If you’re looking for a fish, you’ll find the ocean at Taboan Public Market in Bantayan Island.
+If you’re looking for a fish, you’ll find the ocean at Taboan Public Market in Bantayan Island that has become a famous tourist spot in Cebu.
 The market is famous to locals and tourists alike because there you’ll find the cheapest dried seafood like danggit (dried fish) and dried squid— some of the best-sellers.
 You can buy one kilo of dried fish around PHP100 but in Manila, it’s priced at PHP700-PHP1,000 per kilo.
 So if you want to score good pasalubong at a cheaper price, don’t miss the Taboan Public Market.

 9. Temple of Leah